 1. New ways to collect and process data

-Data is the oil of our time, and that’s even truer of data on consumers and client preferences, which is considered critical or important by 94% of companies.
-New capabilities such as chatbots, forms, messengers, and website actions bring more inputs and thus more data altogether.
-As companies race to extract as much valuable information as they can, the ways to go about it change radically.
+Data is the oil of our time, and that’s even truer of data on consumers and client preferences, which is considered critical or important by 94 percent of companies, according to PwC’s Global CEO Survey.
+New capabilities, such as chatbots, forms, messengers and website actions bring more inputs and, thus, more data altogether.
+As companies race to extract as much valuable information as they can, the ways to go about it changes radically.

-In the future, companies are likely to focus on the untapped potential of UTM parameters, the simple tags added to a URL that allow powerful tracking.
+In the future, companies are likely to focus on the untapped potential of Urchin Tracking Module (UTM) parameters, the simple tags added to a URL that allows powerful customer tracking.
 Not only can these be leveraged to understand where a lead is directed from, but they can also be built into the customer profile.
-With a simple script on your website, you can identify the visitor, and once they fill out a form, they can be associated with their UTM parameters, allowing salespeople to see how exactly this person landed and provide a more personalized experience.
+With a simple script on your website, you can identify the visitor.
+Once they fill out a form, they can be associated with their UTM parameters, allowing salespeople to see how exactly this person landed and provide a more personalized experience.

 Over the next year, we will also see companies reaping the benefits of cookies well beyond first-party data.
 Companies will continue sealing partnerships to share anonymized second-party data, but we are likely to see a flourishing of third-party inputs.
 When visiting an unrelated website, you can connect the customer’s activity there to your offer.
 For example, by using platforms like Salesforce Audience Studio, you can track a person that showed interest in traveling and use this information to offer them travel insurance.

-Privacy regulations, such as GDPR, will maintain its importance.
-The right to erasure — aka the “right to be forgotten” — applied in EU countries is one of the rules worthy of particular attention.
+Privacy regulations, such as General Data Protection Regulation, will maintain their importance.
+The right to erasure — aka the “right to be forgotten” — applied in European Union countries is one of the rules worthy of particular attention.
 It claims that customer data can’t be stored if there’s no legitimate reason for it.
-This means that while companies may be sitting on a gold mine of data, if they aren’t using it to run campaigns, they might need to delete it after some time to comply with the law.
+This means that, while companies may be sitting on a gold mine of data if they aren’t using it to run campaigns, they might need to delete it after some time to comply with the law.
 Making sure to navigate such regulations without suffering hits into their valuable databases will be a priority.

 2. Refined segments bringing customer behavior to the forefront

-Smart insights coming from different inputs will be further leveraged for event-driven marketing: real-time, one-on-one campaigns that deliver content relevant for the lead in the exact moment of their buying journey.
+Smart insights from different inputs will be leveraged further for event-driven marketing: real-time, one-on-one campaigns that deliver content relevant to the lead in the moment of their buying journey.
 Behavioral data will also present a greater opportunity for lead scoring.
-With each triggered action, you can not only send emails but also set up a system of internal notifications based on the customer profile that guides you towards treating them with different degrees of priority.
+With each triggered action, you can not only send emails but also set up a system of internal notifications based on the customer profile that guides you toward treating them with different degrees of priority.

 3. Hyper-personalization on the rise

 That said, personalization can mean different things.
-Let’s take a look at the example of email marketing, the crowned king of online marketing.
-One of the approaches companies take is a behavioral driven one, with specific messaging based on a lead’s past activity.
-These can be short and sweet newsletters with the primary aim of staying on top of leads’ minds over time.
+Let’s look at the example of one of the best promotional tools, email marketing.
+One of the approaches companies take is a behavioral-driven one, with specific messaging based on a lead’s past activity.
+These can be brief newsletters with the primary aim of staying on top of leads’ minds over time.

 In this respect, companies will be abandoning the idea of excessive marketing pressure.
 While you shouldn’t be sending out spam messages, if the messages give enough value to the lead, it will succeed.
-According to a MarketingSherpa survey, 91% of Americans want to receive promotional emails.
-But as there’s no magic number that tells you how many emails you should be sending, you might need to test it out to find your sweet spot.
+According to a Statista study, 49 percent of respondents wanted to receive weekly promotional emails from their favorite brands.
+But as there’s no magic number that tells you how many emails you should be sending, you should test it out to find your sweet spot.

 4. Expanding platforms vs. new lines of thinking

 The sheer volume of data is increasing constantly.
-Companies use dozens of apps for data collection, which often results in a very fragmented IT landscape.
+Companies use dozens of apps for data collection, which often results in a very fragmented information technology (IT) landscape.
 In such cases, there’s a need to integrate various stand-alone databases, which is both a challenge and an opportunity.

-Some organizations aim for CDP (customer data platforms).
-While various providers offer a 360-degree view with unified customer profiles, there’s still a lot of IT effort needed to carry out the segmentation.
+Some organizations aim for customer data platforms (CDP).
+While various providers offer a 360-degree view with unified customer profiles, there’s still a lot of IT effort necessary to carry out the segmentation.
 You might need to integrate data using rules which you need to define.
 Such expensive, time-consuming, laborious tasks mean that while CDP is considered the Valhalla of data, it still requires data-savvy people to do the heavy lifting.

 Another challenge of CDP platforms is customer mapping.
-For example, if you already have a robust consumer profile and a form gets filled out with an email address of that person, there’s no certain way to verify it’s really them.
-It could easily be someone who is also using their email or someone who just misspelled their own address – so getting one flawed piece of information could completely discredit the entire profile that you have been building.
+For example, if you already have a robust consumer profile and a form gets filled out with the email address of that person, there’s no certain way to verify it’s really them.
+It could easily be someone who is also using their email or someone who just misspelled their own address, so getting one flawed piece of information could completely discredit the entire profile that you have been building.

 5. Segmentation in the hands of marketers

 In the future, marketers will also be looking at how to utilize the data they have in the most effective ways.
-It’s common that companies have valuable information in their CRM and separately from other important inputs such as purchase histories.
+It’s common that companies have valuable information in their customer relationship management and separately from other important inputs, such as purchase histories.
 Learning how to connect these to get the full picture will continue to present a major advantage.

 In spite of the advanced business intelligence (BI) tools on the market, making insights actionable for marketers remains a challenge.
-The tools are often extremely complex and require solid knowledge — marketers need to create manual exports and transfer the data, while matching data files together.
-Added to that, writing sequels (SQL) in itself is painstaking because of the need to constantly double-check and de-bug when necessary.
+The tools are often extremely complex and require solid knowledge — marketers need to create manual exports and transfer the data while matching data files together.
+Added to that, writing sequels, or structured query language (SQL), in itself is painstaking because of the need to constantly double-check and de-bug when necessary.
 But that’s only if you know how to write SQL in the first place — if not, you will create a lot of communication overhead with someone who does.

-Over the next year, we will see new exciting concepts shaking up the ways marketers approach segmentation but don’t just stick to passive observation.
-By looking at how to incorporate these trends into your own operations, you can ensure that your marketers are well equipped to deliver strategies worthy of the upcoming decade.
+Over the next year, we will see new, exciting concepts shaking up the ways marketers approach segmentation but don’t stick to passive observation.
+By looking at how to incorporate these trends into your own operations, you can ensure that your marketers are well-equipped to deliver strategies worthy of the upcoming decade.